Healthdirect Free Australian health advice you can count on.

 Key facts

-• In Australia, your choices for pregnancy care are linked to where you plan to give birth.
-A wide range of options is available.
+• In Australia, your choices for pregnancy care are usually linked to where you plan to give birth.

-• During your pregnancy you can get care from a midwife, GP or obstetrician — or a combination.
+• During your pregnancy you can be cared for by a midwife, GP or obstetrician — or a combination.

 • You can give birth in a public or private hospital, a birth centre or at home, depending on whether your pregnancy is high or low risk and where you live.

-• Once you find out that you’re pregnant, see your doctor as soon as possible to plan your care options.
+• See your doctor as soon as possible after you find out you are pregnant so you can plan your care options.

-• Pregnancy care is very important even if your pregnancy is going well.
-It helps to keep you and your baby healthy and to manage any problems early.
+• Receiving the right pregnancy care is important to keep you and your baby healthy and address any problems early.

 If you have just found out that you are pregnant, it’s important to see your doctor (GP) or midwife to start your antenatal care.

-It’s best to make your first antenatal appointment when you are about 6 to 8 weeks pregnant (usually, this is 6 to 8 weeks after your last period started).
+It’s best to make your first antenatal appointment when you are about 6 – 8 weeks pregnant (usually, this is 6 – 8 weeks after your last period started).
 This appointment can be with a midwife, your doctor or at a clinic or hospital.
-Typically this appointment will be with your GP.
+Typically, this appointment will be with your GP.

-At this appointment, the doctor or midwife will confirm that you are pregnant.
-They will do a thorough health check.
-This will include asking about your medical history and your family’s medical history.
+At your first antenatal appointment, the doctor or midwife will confirm that you are pregnant.
+They will perform a detailed health check, including asking about your medical history and your family medical history.
+This helps to determine anything that may be relevant in managing your pregnancy.

 They will discuss your pregnancy care with you, including: